Deccan Traps: History

 The Deccan Traps began forming 66.25 million years ago, at the end of the Cretaceous period, although it is possible that some of the oldest material may underlie younger material.
 The bulk of the volcanic eruption occurred at the Western Ghats between 66 and 65 million years ago when lava began to extrude in fissure eruptions.
-Determining the exact age for Deccan rock is difficult due to a number of limitations, one being that the transition between eruption events may have lasted only a few thousand years and the resolution of dating methods is not sufficient to pinpoint these events.
+Determining the exact age for Deccan rock is made difficult by a number of limitations, one being that the transition between eruption events may have lasted only a few thousand years and the resolution of dating methods is not sufficient to pinpoint these events.
 In this way, determining the rate of magma emplacement is also difficult to constrain.
 This series of eruptions may have lasted for less than 30,000 years.

 The original area covered by the lava flows is estimated to have been as large as 1.5 e6km2, approximately half the size of modern India.
 The Deccan Traps region was reduced to its current size by erosion and plate tectonics; the present area of directly observable lava flows is around 500000 km2.

-The Deccan Traps are segmented into three stratigraphic units: the Upper, Middle, and Lower traps.
+The Deccan Traps are segmented into three stratigraphic units: the Upper, Middle and Lower traps.
 While it was previously interpreted that these groups represented their own key points in the sequence of events in Deccan extrusion, it is now more widely accepted that these horizons relate more closely to paleotopography and distance from the eruption site.